Franklin, Virginia: Civil War

-In 1862, the Civil War came to Franklin, in what was referred to as the Joint Expedition against Franklin.
+In 1862, the Civil War came to Franklin in what was referred to as the Joint Expedition against Franklin.
 As several U.S. Navy flag steamships, led by the USS Commodore Perry, tried to pass through Franklin on the Blackwater River, a band of local Confederates opened fire on the ships.
-As stated by an officer aboard one of the ships, "The fighting was the same— Here and there high banks with dense foliage, a narrow and very crooked stream, with the frequent heavy firing of musketry."In all, the battle yielded five naval casualties killed in action and 16 wounded.
+As stated by an officer aboard one of the ships, "The fighting was the same— Here and there high banks with dense foliage, a narrow and very crooked stream, with the frequent heavy firing of musketry."
+During the battle, five were killed in action and sixteen were wounded.
 As the naval vessels retreated, the Confederates tried to block the narrow Blackwater River by felling large trees across it.
 In the end, the Confederate attempts failed, as no soldiers were captured and no ships were lost.
 A total of seven Medals of Honor were awarded to individual seamen for their distinguished service.

 Industrialization and the Camp family

 It was not until 1887 that Franklin began to see significant growth.
 Six brothers from the Camp family, with local roots, took possession of a local sawmill.
-The sawmill was small and had been operating for several years alongside the Blackwater River With the Camp family's acquisition of the mill, it experienced 20 years of rapid growth under the leadership of Paul Douglas Camp (president), James Leonidas Camp (vice-president) and Robert Judson Camp (secretary-treasurer).
+The sawmill was small and had been operating for several years alongside the Blackwater River With the Camp family's acquisition of the mill, it experienced 20 years of rapid growth under the leadership of Paul Douglas Camp (president), James Leonidas Camp (vice-president), and Robert Judson Camp (secretary-treasurer).
 Franklin became a stop on the Atlantic and Danville Railway in 1890.
 At the end of this period, after a bout with near-bankruptcy, World War I brought the Camp family back to financial success, bringing along with it the city of Franklin.
 By 1918, "Tiny Franklin had become a booming wartime village..."

 By 1955, the Camp Corporation's annual sales reached $28 million, much of which spread throughout the city of Franklin.
 The Camp family, with a strong sense of family and community, gave much back to the city of Franklin through above-average wages and generous donations to local causes.
 On May 29, 1956, the residents of Franklin were informed that the Local Camp Manufacturing Corporation had just negotiated a merger with the Union Bag and Paper company operating out of New York.
 This merger formed the Union Camp Corporation.

 The city continued to grow along with Union Camp and was incorporated as an independent city in 1961, separating from Southampton County.

-Union Camp thrived in Franklin until 1999 when it was acquired by International Paper.
+Union Camp thrived in Franklin until 1999, when it was acquired by International Paper.
 Though Union Camp no longer exists in Franklin, the Camp family name lives on.
 Their legacy is most notable in the community, with Paul D. Camp Community College, the James L Camp Jr. YMCA, the Texie Camp Marks Children's Center, and the Ruth Camp Campbell Memorial Library.